hdmamin/jabberwocky/README.md

 git clone https://github.com/hdmamin/jabberwocky.git
 ```

 2. Install the necessary packages.
-I recommend using a conda environment or virtual environment.
+I recommend using a virtual environment of some kind (virtualenv, conda, etc).
 ```
-pip install jabberwocky
+pip install -r requirements.txt
 ```

 3. Add your openai API key somewhere the program can access it.
 There are two ways to do this: